 Dymocks does not generally disclose personal information to third parties.
 In some circumstances personal information may be disclosed to third parties who perform services on behalf of Dymocks for the purpose of providing you with goods and services or, in the case of current and potential employees, to assist Dymocks in the management of the employment relationship.
 Dymocks requires third parties who receive your personal information to comply with Australian Privacy laws.
 Dymocks does not sell or rent any personal information.

-The personal information obtained by Dymocks is stored electronically on servers either controlled by Dymocks or by its contracted third parties who are also bound to comply with the Australian Privacy Principles.
+The personal information obtained by Dymocks is stored electronically on servers either controlled by Dymocks or by its contracted third parties who are also bound to comply with the Australian Privacy Principles or laws which offer the same or better protection for your privacy.

 Dymocks takes measures to ensure your personal information is protected from unauthorised access, loss, misuse, disclosure or alteration.
 We also take measures to destroy or permanently de-identify personal information when it is no longer required.
 The types of measures we take vary with the type of information, and how it is collected and stored.